LoctusBin/Collection-of-Profiles/Combat-Profiles/Paladin/README.md

 **Healing routines:**
 - Lay on Hands if under 10% health
 - Holy light and Flash of light when enemy is stuck or low hp.
-- Wioll heal to full hp out of battle
+- Will heal up when out of battle

 **Combat routines:**
 - consecration if 2+ enemies